saminacodes/matic-docs/docs/develop/thirdweb.md

 To create a new smart contract using thirdweb CLI, follow the step below.

-1. In your CLI run the following command:
+1. In your CLI, run the following command to create a contract:

    ```
    npx thirdweb create contract